jdevstatic-tutorials/intro-to-text-based/README.md

 commenting

-`.` - the dot, a separator to separate the object and its attribute For example, `dog` is an object, it has the attribute `smell`, you will be writing that as `dog.smell`
+`.` - the dot, a separator to separate the object and its attribute.
+For example, `dog` is an object, it has the attribute `smell`, you will be writing that as `dog.smell`